-Meeting Closed 3.15pm Next meeting date: To be advised.
-6. Other Business CGD Seniors Dances and other Seniors Festival activities have been cancelled for 2020.
+Meeting Closed 3.15pm 6.
+Other Business Next meeting date: To be advised.
+CGD Seniors Dances and other Seniors Festival activities have been cancelled for 2020.
 Online options will be promoted.
 Tribute was given to the generosity of our local business community with donation of masks.
 It was suggested to publicly acknowledge these businesses.
 COVID-19 has revealed issues that need to be addressed in SRS, rooming houses, shared facilities.
 CGD has initiated communication with owners and residents of local rooming houses and caravan parks.
 The final report of Royal Commission has been delayed until Feb 2021.
 Merle Mitchell was commended for her further contribution in interviews by Royal Commission.
-Other business: Libraries have partnered with Community Care to assist clients with their own devices. device services.
-This funding may remain in place longer term.
+Other business: Libraries have partnered with Community Care to assist clients with their own devices. longer term.
 This has assisted people to access online shopping and therefore minimising unescorted/escorted shopping services.